The Amigo Peer Mentoring Program

-The AMIGO mentoring Program will provide a peer mentorship opportunity to First Year (FY)/ Transfer underrepresented students.
-Through this year-long peer relationship Amigo-mentors will provide guidance on how to better transition to college and insight positive study skills.
-Amigos will be matched based on gender, interests and if possible majors.
+Upper class Messiah College students who serve as Amigo mentors will provide guidance on how to better transition to college and adopt positive study skills.
+Amigos will be matched based on gender, interests and, if possible, majors.